AudreyBurki/Publication-list/README.md

 ## Work in progress

-Fuhrmeister, P., & Bürki, A. (submitted).
-Delta plot analyses do not reflect individual differences in selective inhibition during picture-word interference tasks.
+Welby, P., Spinelli, E., & Bürki, A. (submitted).
+Spelling provides a precise (but sometimes misplaced) phonological target.
+Orthography and acoustic variability in second language word learning

+Fuhrmeister, P., & Bürki, A. (accepted with minor revisions).
+Distributional properties of semantic interference in picture naming: Bayesian meta-analyses.
+Psychonomic Bulletin & Review (link to be added soon)

 Fuhrmeister, P., Madec, S., Lorenz, A., Elbuy, S., & Bürki, A. (submitted).
 Behavioral and EEG evidence for inter-individual variability in late encoding stages of word production.
 (Link to manuscript:  https://arxiv.org/abs/2011.09232).

 Bürki, A., & Madec., S.  (submitted).
-Picture-word interference in language production studies: Attention and processing times matter.
+Picture-word interference in language production studies: Exploring the roles of attention and processing times.

+Elbuy, S. & Bürki, A. (submitted).
+Semitic root facilitation in picture-word-interference: Evidence from Arabic.

+Fuhrmeister, P., Elbuy, S., & Bürki, A. (pre-registered report, submitted).
+Assessing reliability of word production measures.

 ## 2021